tradeflows/v1-core-starknet/README.md

 # Architecture
 The protocol is based on three infrastructure Smart Contracts:
 - **DAO**: Custom ERC20 contract that represents the ownership of the DAO.
-This contract is also the treasury to which all Trade Init / Minting fees go to.
+This contract is also the treasury to which all Asset Init / Minting fees go to.
-- **txTrade**: Custom ERC721 contract that stores the terms of the trade as a minted NFT.
-This contract also contains the functionality that allows the buyer to agree to the trade and the NFT is also the received of the programmed payment stream.
+- **txAsset**: Custom ERC721 contract that stores the terms of an asset as a minted NFT.
+This contract also contains the functionality that allows the buyer to agree to the asset and the NFT is also the received of the programmed payment stream.
 - **txDharma**: Custom ERC20 contract that is non-transferable and mintable.
-Community members that are in an active trade are able to mint these tokens to their counerpart's wallets or burn them when attributing a negative score.
+Community members that are in an active asset are able to mint these tokens to their counerpart's wallets or burn them when attributing a negative score.

 and a set of ERC20 wrapper contracts that enable all custom streaming and escrow functionality:
 - **txFlow**: Custom ERC20 contract that wraps around the target token, eg. USDC, and contains the streaming and self-custody functionality.
 This contract is also extended to attribute a balance to any ERC721 contract.